Sgraham6/Sean-Graham-Projects/README.md

 This folder holds files from an 8 week college class on Excel in fall 2020.
 The folders for each week contain the Excel assignments; some are accompanied by Word documents explaining the tasks, and Week 6 contains two .txt files and a .csv file used in that week's work.
 The class folder also holds an Excel file that contains all the data tables used for the course.

 ### SQL
 This folder holds files from a college class on SQL in fall 2020.
-One folder holds the 3 exams that were completed over the course and the directions for the first two (the third is missing).
+One folder holds the three exams that were completed over the course and the directions for the first two (the third is missing).
 The other folder holds a group project that was completed with classmates as well as the directions.

 ## 2021-2022
 ### Big Data